amitbinu/pokeIt/README.md

 # POKEIT

-### A web game where the player have to click / poke as many dots as they can within 30 seconds.
+### A web game where the player have to click / poke as many circle dots as they can within 30 seconds.

 *The user must log in using Facebook, Google or email account. *